-- It submits to the CC issues which should be examined as part of the parliamentary overview.
+- It indicates to the CCs issues, which it considers should be examined in depth as part of parliamentary oversight.

-- It is mandated by the CCs to monitor the quality of internal evaluations carried out by the administration and their application within the decision-making processes.
+- It monitors on behalf of the CCs the quality of evaluations initiated by the Federal Administration itself, and their application within decision-making processes.